jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-curation.md

 #### Example 3

-Audit the project in the current directory using 5 threads to check the packages Curation status in parallel.
+Curation-Audit the project in the current directory using 5 threads to check the packages Curation status in parallel.
 Displays all known packages blocked by Curation Policies.

 ```
 jf curation-audit --threads=5